Do you know how to clean a Bunn coffee maker? Check out our step-by-step guide and find out how to keep your Bunn coffee maker clean and functional.

 Do Bunn coffee makers get mold?

 When you don’t regularly clean your coffee maker, it can become a breeding ground for mold and bacteria.
-If you observe mold in your machine, remove them and deep clean the machine immediately.
+If you observe mold in your machine, remove it and deep clean the machine immediately.
 You’ll also want to disinfect the machine to prevent the spread of disease.

 How long can water sit in the Bunn coffee maker?

 You can let water sit in the Bunn coffee maker for up to a few hours.
 However, if you leave it for too long, bacteria can start to grow.
 Water left in the coffee maker also contributes to the risk of mineral build-up.
 This can affect the appliance’s heating element, making your machine unable to generate the needed heat.

 Cleaning your coffee maker can be tedious.
 But trust me, it helps in the long run.
 Regular cleaning and descaling prolong the longevity and performance of your Bunn coffee maker.

 Being a responsible home barista who regularly cleans your machine will leave you with freshly brewed coffee every cycle.